T3M1N4L/t3m1n4l.github.io/README.md

 # t3rm1n4l's personal site

 Personal site/portfolio/blog, built with [Bun](https://bun.sh/) and [SCSS](https://tailwindcss.com/), and hosted on [Github Page](https://hackclub.app/)! ft. aesthetic, and a responsive, mobile-friendly design.
-Buily my own SSG to build the website to go with it!
+Built my own SSG to build the website to go with it!

 ## Development